How to Get Better Skin with Flaxseed Oil

 If we want to address skin problems like acne, dry and flaky skin, eczema and psoriasis, or just have better skin in general, then flaxseed oil can help redress this imbalance.

-Omega-6 and Inflammation
+Linoleic Acid and Skin Inflammation

 Specifically for skin problems like acne, eczema and psoriasis, eating too much omega-6 fat is considered often a factor in outbreaks for many sufferers.

 With linoleic acid rich vegetable oils like corn, sunflower, cottonseed and soybean oil being added to an increasing percentage of processed supermarket foods in recent years, it is becoming more and more difficult to avoid getting high levels of omega-6 fatty acids in our meals.

 Better Skin with Alpha Linolenic Acid from Flax Oil

 Omega-3 fats, on the other hand, are used to create series 3 prostaglandins, which can have an anti-inflammatory effect on the body, including the skin.
 Many people report significant improvements in a variety of skin problems when they increase their intake of omega-3 fatty acids and even apply them topically.